farinap5/bitmap4shell/README.md

 gcc -o main main.c
 ```

-Having a bitmap image and the shellcode in raw format:
+Having a bitmap image of 32 bits and the shellcode in raw format, encode the shellcode over the pixel array of the image:

 ```
 ╰─$ gcc main -b 32bit.bmp -r infected.bmp -f shellcode.bin -s